 “The novel approach enables both real-time calibration and imaging with minimal invasiveness, important for in-situ 3D imaging, lab-on-a-chip-based mechanical cell manipulation, deep tissue in vivo optogenetics, and key-hole technical inspections,” said Czarske.

-“Fast 3D Imaging with Lensless Holographic Endoscopy Employing Coherent Fiber Bundles,” by Juergen W. Czarske, Elias Scharf, and Robert Kuschmierz, will be presented Monday, 16 September 2019, at 11:15 a.m.
-EDT in Room Washington 6 of the Marriott Wardman Park Hotel in Washington, D.C.
+Reference: “Fast 3D Imaging with Lensless Holographic Endoscopy Employing Coherent Fiber Bundles” by Juergen W. Czarske, Elias Scharf, and Robert Kuschmierz, 16 September 2019, Frontiers in Optics + Laser Science.